Beyond real blow-up: Masuda detours and complex holonomy: Comments

-Semilinear elliptic real PDEs like $\Delta \mathbf{u}+f(\mathbf{u})=0$ in two space dimensions $(\bxi,\boldsymbol{\eta})\in\mathbb{R}^2$, although not in complex form, lead to mathematical interpretations with a two-dimensional ``time'' group $(\mathbb{R}^2,+)$ given by spatial shifts in $(\bxi,\boldsymbol{\eta})$.
-See for example \cite{Vishik} and the references there.
-Similarly to complex time $t=r+\mi s\in(\mathbb{C},+)$, spatial shifts in the two unbounded or periodic real ``time'' directions $\bxi$ and $\boldsymbol{\eta}$ commute; compare \eqref{flow}.
-Alternatively, real analyticity of solutions defines local extensions to shifts $(\bxi,\boldsymbol{\eta})\in\mathbb{C}^2$, perhaps including spatial ``blow-up''.
-Pseudoholomorphic, alias $J$-holomorphic curves can be viewed as first-order systems of such elliptic PDEs.
-They involve the complex Cauchy-Riemann PDE operator $\partial_{\,\bar t}$, instead of the Laplacian, and describe the gradient-``flow'' associated to the action integral of real Hamiltonian systems, in compact symplectic settings.
-Their investigation by Conley and Zehnder famously led to the solution of the Arnold conjecture on the minimal number of periodic orbits in Hamiltonian mechanics, under time-periodic forcing.
+Pseudoholomorphic, alias $J$-holomorphic, curves can be viewed as first-order systems of such elliptic PDEs.
+They involve the complex Cauchy-Riemann PDE operator $\partial_{\,\bar t}$\,, instead of the Laplacian, and describe the gradient-``flow'' associated to the action integral of real Hamiltonian systems, in compact symplectic settings.
+Their investigation by Conley and Zehnder famously led to the solution of the Arnold conjecture on the minimal number of periodic orbits in real Hamiltonian mechanics, under time-periodic forcing.
 See for example \cite{Hofer, Donaldson, Salamon}.
+See \cite{Vishik} and the references there, for a related Conley index approach to solutions of semilinear elliptic PDEs in strip-shaped domains.

-Thanks to mathematical progress, quite real positive capacitors and inductances have found wide interpretation as ``imaginary'' resistors in classical and contemporary electrical engineering.
 The periodic trigonometric functions, and their hyperbolic cousins, are solutions to the linear pendulum equations $\ddot x\pm x=0$, which are related by a sign change in the force law of physics, alias a purely mathematical passage from real to imaginary time.
 The groundbreaking work of K. Weierstrass on analogous doubly periodic elliptic functions, of course, traces back to elliptic integrals as in the \emph{nonlinear pendulum} setting of section \ref{Hampen}.
 Less common lore is the relation between Duffing pendulum equations of single-well and double-well potentials \cite{Duffing}:

 Superficially opposites, we may invoke the elementary relation $t\mapsto \mi t$ between real and imaginary time directions $t\in\C$, and recognize them as real cousins in a complex world.